-For the 2025 edition of the Patient Safety Conference organised by EUPSF together with its German partners (APS, TUM Klinikum Rechs der Isar), we are proud to introduce the second edition of the Butterfly Impact Award: Small actions, Big Changes in Patient Safety, aimed at recognising outstanding contributions to patient safety.
+For the 2026 edition of the European Patient Safety Conference organised by EUPSF, we are proud to introduce the third edition of the Butterfly Impact Award: Small actions, Big Changes in Patient Safety, aimed at recognising outstanding contributions to patient safety.

 Objectives